 - How long do you keep animals?

-- Could you come pick up my dog?
-I can't keep him anymore and I don't have any transportation.
+- Could you pick up my pet?
+I can't keep him anymore and I don't have transportation.

 - Do you ever get purebred dogs or cats?